 5. Laughing Goat Coffeehouse

-Laughing Goat has three locations in Boulder: campus (1720 Pleasant St. in the Norlin Library), downtown (1709 Pearl St.) and east Pearl (this location, at 2907 55th St., is called the Baby Goat and it’s not open as late).
-The Pearl Street location is the hot spot for live music and entertainment.
+Laughing Goat has three locations in Boulder: campus (1720 Pleasant St. in the Norlin Library), downtown (1709 Pearl St.) and East Pearl (this location, at 2907 55th St., is called the Baby Goat and it’s not open as late).
+The downtown Pearl Street location is the hot spot for live music and entertainment.
 Unlike a traditional coffeehouse, it’s open late: until 11 p.m.

 You’ll find some kind of special event here every night of the week, sometimes multiple events per day.
 Most start at 8 p.m. and run until closing.